BCWResearch/hashport-framework/packages/react-client/README.md

 # hashport React Client

-The hashport React Client contains a set of React [contexts](https://react.dev/learn/passing-data-deeply-with-context) and [hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) that allows you to add hashport's bridging functionality to your React application.
+The hashport React Client contains a set of React [contexts](https://react.dev/learn/passing-data-deeply-with-context) and [hooks](https://react.dev/learn/reusing-logic-with-custom-hooks) that allow you to add hashport's bridging functionality to your React application.
 This package is meant for those who want to integrate the functionality into their native user interface.
 If you want a styled plug-and-play solution, please take a look at the Widget [here](../widget/README.d).

 ## Quick Start